awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 ## Virtual Private Gateway Attachment<a name="VGWAttachment"></a>

-Make sure your virtual private gateway is attached to your VPC\.
+Make sure that your virtual private gateway is attached to your VPC\.
 Your integration team does this with the AWS Management Console\.

 If you have questions or need further assistance, please use the [Amazon VPC forum](https://forums.aws.amazon.com/forum.jspa?forumID=58)\.